Conway's subprime Fibonacci sequences: Subprime Fibonacci sequences

 Start with the Fibonacci sequence 0, 1, 1, 2, 3, 5, \ldots, but before you write down a composite term, divide it by its least prime factor so that this next term is not 8, but rather $8/2 = 4$.
 After that the sum gives us $5+4=9$, but we write $9/3 = 3$, then $4+3=7$ which is okay since it is prime, then $3+7=10$ but we write $10/2=5$, and so on:

-and we are in a \textbf{cycle} of 18 terms.
-If we start with $1,1$ or $1,2$ we clearly get the same result.
-But we may start with any pair of numbers, and you may like to try starting with $2,1$, or $1,3$, or $3,9$, or $13,11$, or \ldots .
+and we are in an 18-cycle.
+If we start with $1,1$ or $1,2$ it follows that we get the same result.
+But we may start with any pair of numbers, and you may like to try starting with $2,1$, or $1,3$, or $3,9$, or $13,11$, etc.

-One might suspect that every such sequence enters this 18-cycle, just as it is conjectured that every $3x+1$ sequence enters the 3-cycle 1, 4, 2, 1, 4, 2, 1, \ldots.
-After all, since our sequences are bounded or unbounded they must either end in a cycle or increase indefinitely.
-We do not believe the latter happens, and though we have no proof we provide a heuristic argument in \S\ref{sec:endconds}.
+One might suspect that every such sequence enters this 18-cycle, similar to the $3x+1$ problem's conjecture.
+After all, since our sequences are bounded or unbounded they must either enter a cycle or increase indefinitely.
+We do not believe the latter happens and provide a heuristic argument in Section \ref{sec:endconds}.
 But is the 18-cycle the only `non-trivial' cycle?
 Wait and see.

 First, note that $a,a$, where $a \ne \pm1$ gives the sequence $a,a,a,a,\dotsc$.
 This is a \textbf{trivial cycle}.
-Sequences that end in trivial cycles are \textbf{trivial sequences}; e.g., 5, 15, 10, 5, 5, 5, \ldots, or $-143$, 39, $-52$, $-13$, $-13$, $-13$, \ldots.
+Sequences that end in trivial cycles are \textbf{trivial sequences}, e.g., 5, 15, 10, 5, 5, 5, \ldots, or $-143$, 39, $-52$, $-13$, $-13$, $-13$, \ldots.
 If two consecutive terms have the same sign then so do all subsequent terms.
-If they are of opposite sign or include a zero, then they bound further terms until two consecutive terms of the same sign appear, e.g., $-17$, 7, $-5$, 2, $-3$, $-1$, $-2$, \ldots, after which the sign remains constant.
+If they have opposite sign or include a zero, they bound further terms until two consecutive terms of the same sign appear, e.g., $-17$, 7, $-5$, 2, $-3$, $-1$, $-2$, \ldots, after which the sign remains constant.

-Next, note that two terms of opposite parity are followed by an odd term, and that two odd terms may be followed by an even or an odd term, depending on whether their sum is a multiple of 4 or an odd multiple of 2.
-Finally, one can have an arbitrarily long string of even terms, but it must terminate since the power of two in consecutive terms must decrease steadily, e.g., 128, 160, 144, 152, 148, 150, 149, \ldots, and once we have an odd term (unless this is a trivial sequence), the even terms are isolated with each followed by at least two odd terms.
-Therefore, \emph{we need only concern ourselves with sequences of positive terms, comprised of these `runs' of odd terms separated by even terms}.
+Next, two terms of opposite parity are followed by an odd term, and two odd terms are followed by an even or an odd term depending on whether their sum is a multiple of 4.
+One can have arbitrarily long strings of even terms, but they must terminate since the power of 2 in consecutive terms must eventually decrease, e.g., 128, 160, 144, 152, 148, 150, 149, \ldots, and once we have an odd term (unless this sequence is trivial), subsequent even terms are isolated with each followed by at least two odd terms.
+Therefore, \emph{we are only concerned with sequences of positive terms, comprised of `runs' of odd terms separated by even terms}.